Structural adjustment: Goals

-SALs have three main goals: increasing economic growth, correcting balance of payments deficits, and alleviating poverty.
+According to its stated goals, Structural Adjustment Loans (SALs) aim to achieve three main objectives: boosting economic growth, addressing balance of payments deficits, and reducing poverty.

-With the increasing demand for structural adjustments in various countries, the boundaries between SAL and other types of loans issued by the International Monetary Fund and the World Bank have become blurred.
-For example, both the SAL and the Enhanced Structural Adjustment Loan (ESAF) issued by the International Monetary Fund tend to provide low-income member countries with preferential support for medium-term structural reforms, but enhanced structural adjustment loans are more supportive to promote growth and strengthen the balance of payments.
+It is claimed that with the growing need for structural adjustments in different nations, the lines between SAL and other loan types provided by the International Monetary Fund and the World Bank have become less distinct.
+For instance, it is purported that both SALs and Enhanced Structural Adjustment Loans (ESAFs) issued by the International Monetary Fund aim to offer favorable assistance for medium-term structural reforms in low-income member countries.
+It is argued that ESAFs may be more beneficial in promoting growth and bolstering balance of payments.
+These are the stated goals of SALs and ESAFs and the actual effects on the economy might be different.

 Another type of loan issued by the World Bank, sector adjustment loans, differs from SAL only in that the former places more emphasis on improving one economic sector rather than the entire economy.

 Financing

 SAL initially financed the loan by selling gold held in trust funds and accepting donations from donor countries.
 Subsequent loans are based on the repayment of trust funds and interest earned.
 The SDR is the accounting unit of the loan, and the disbursement and repayment of the loan are in US dollars.
 The amount of SALs issued to a country is usually proportional to its quota in the International Monetary Fund.